Skip to main content

 • The newspaper targets elementary and junior high students and has over 100K subscribers.

-Initiator and coordinator, The Circle Group (Oct 2016 - Dec 2017) #
+Initiator and Coordinator, The Circle Group (Oct 2016 - Dec 2017) #

 • Founded this platform to connect CS and non-CS students academically through sharing and technical workshops.